osilander/203.311/Portfolio1-help/help-doc.md

 #### Getting the data into R

-This is the first hurdle, and we will have to return to different parts of the labs to do this.
-In the Section "Plotting the data more deliberately in R" we noted that:
+This is the first hurdle.
+However, in the Section "Plotting the data more deliberately in R" we noted that:
 "you will need to use the read.table function."
+For the Portfolio Assessment, this is *probably* what you need to do: plot the data more deliberately.

 In Lab 3 on data visualisation, we noted that: